Morgan's Factsheet

 Biographical Sketch:

 In the summer of 2001, he was an Engineer at Boeing Autometric, Inc., in San Diego, CA. In the summer of 2002, he conducted research on a multiband/multimode transmitter at Clemson University, Clemson, SC, which was sponsored by the National Science Foundation (NSF).
-In the summers of 2004 and 2005, he conducted research in MEMS thin-film circuit integration at General Electric Global Research (GEGR), Niskayuna, NY.
-From 2003 to 2008, he conducted research at the University of California, Davis developing wafer-level/chip-scale packaging (WLCSP) for RF MEMS circuits using Liquid Crystal Polymer (LCP).
-He is currently a Senior R&D Engineer at Endwave Corporation where he develops novel, low-cost broadband packages operating from DC to past 60 GHz and MMIC designs.
-He has authored or coauthored over 15 technical journal and conference papers.
-His research interests include low-cost RF/microwave packaging implementation, MEMS, and circuit design.
+In the summers of 2004 and 2005, he conducted research in MEMS circuit design and integration on multilayer flex at General Electric Global Research (GEGR), Niskayuna, NY.
+From 2003 to 2008, he conducted research at the University of California, Davis developing novel wafer-level/chip-scale packaging (WLCSP) and RF MEMS circuit designs using Liquid Crystal Polymer (LCP).
+From 2008 to 2010, he was a Sr. Design Engineer for Endwave Corporation R&D where he developed MMICs and novel, low-cost broadband packages operating from DC to past 60 GHz.
+From 2010 to 2015, he was with Futurewei Technologies, a wholly owned R&D subsidiary of Huawei Technologies.
+From 2015 to 2017, he had been a Principal Engineer with Nokia Technologies and Lead Engineer with Nokia Networks.
+From 2017 to 2021, he was Director of Advanced Technology and Product Development with L3Harris Technologies (Narda Microwave-West) running the Linearizer and Amplifier design group.
+From 2021 to 2023, he was Director of Advanced Development and Electrical Engineering with Lucix Corporation overseeing the Solid-State Power Amplifier (SSPA) product line.
+Since 2024, he managed the Quantum Sensor group at Northrop Grumman with major research thrusts in atomic clocks, Ryberg atoms, and NMR magnetometers for future Positioning, Navigation, and Timing.
+He has authored or coauthored over 15 peer-reviewed journal and conference papers, 1 book chapter, and 1 book.
+His research interests include low-cost RF/microwave packaging implementation, optical networking, MEMS, and circuit design.

-Dr. Chen serves as a member of the Institute of Electrical and Electronics Engineers (IEEE) Microwave Theory and Techniques Society (MTT-S) and is on the Editorial Review Board for the IEEE Transactions on Microwave Theory and Techniques (TMTT).
-He is currently on the Asia Pacific Microwave Conference (APMC) Technical Program Committee (TPC) subcommittee SC7 on microwave and millimeter-wave systems and networks.
+Dr. Chen is a senior member of the Institute of Electrical and Electronics Engineers (IEEE) Microwave Theory and Techniques Society (MTT-S).
+He currently serves on Editorial Review Boards for IEEE Transactions on Microwave Theory and Techniques (TMTT) and IEEE Microwave and Wireless Component Letters (MWCL).
+He has also served on Technical Program Review Committees (TPRC) for the Asia Pacific Microwave Conference (APMC) in 2009 and International Microwave Symposia (IMS) 2011 and 2012.
 He is a Life Member of the electrical engineering honor society Eta Kappa Nu (HKN).

 Education: